-FLAVOR/INGREDIENT NOTE: Sometimes using a convenience product not only saves time but adds flavor with ingredients I’m cool with.
+FLAVOR/INGREDIENT NOTE: Using a convenience product not only saves time but adds flavor.
 This McCormick White Chicken Chili Mix does just that with its yummy blend of spices.

 This makes about 4 servings.
 Tweak amounts as needed.